“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 • In a medium bowl, using an electric mixer, mix egg yolks and granulated sugar until pale yellow and frothy.
 Set aside.

-• In a large, deep nonstick skillet, heat the heavy whipping cream just until steaming over low heat.
+• In a large, deep nonstick skillet, heat 1/2 cup heavy whipping cream just until steaming over low heat.

 • Slowly stir the steaming whipping cream into the egg yolk mixture while stirring constantly.